MylesBorins/bootstrap/STAGING_PROCESS.md

 # Staging Process Proposal

 Anyone may submit an idea for a policy or program following the staging process outlined below.
-To submit an idea, create a proposal document in markdown format in the /proposals directory, submit a pull-request, and apply the appropriate staging label.
+To submit an idea, create a proposal document in markdown format in the /proposals directory, update [proposals/README.md](./README.md), submit a pull-request, and apply the appropriate staging label.
+If the proposal has multiple artifacts please consider making a folder for the proposal.

 The proposal will be evaluated at bootstrap committee meetings and stage changes will occur at those times.